rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/identity-provider/put-update-identity-provider-with-metadata-v2.0.rst

    :header: Response Code, Name, Description
    :widths: auto

-   201, Created, The request has been fulfilled.
-The IDP has been created.
+   200, OK, The request has been fulfilled.
    400, Bad Request, "The request is missing one or more elements, or the values of some elements are invalid."
    401, Unauthorized, "You are not authorized to complete this operation.